Immittance testing is made up of a series of tests.

 Immittance testing is a common audiological evaluation that is important in the diagnostic process.
 It may be performed alone, as part of an overall hearing evaluation, or in conjunction with any number of other evaluations.
 If it is part of a hearing evaluation, it is important to understand that each of the tests within the evaluation will serve a separate function.

 This evaluation may be performed to explore disorders that might result in hearing loss, especially in patients who are children.
 The test is done to measure how the tympanic membrane moves as it responds to pressure changes.
 This membrane separates the outer and middle ear.
 A tympanogram is a type of graph that records the results from tympanometry.
-Doctors might perform this test to look for:
+An audiologist might perform this test to look for:

 - Fluid accumulating in the middle ear